 At its core, the ability to match sentence beginnings with their correct endings hinges on a combination of cognitive processes, including:

-These processes operate in concert, often unconsciously, to allow us to seamlessly connect sentence fragments and construct meaningful and grammatically sound sentences.
+These processes operate in concert, often unconsciously, to give us the ability to naturally connect sentence fragments and construct meaningful and grammatically sound sentences The details matter here..

 The Importance of Grammar and Syntax